PMassicotte/cdom/README.md

 This package provides:

-1. Simple wrappers to calculate commonly metrics found in the literature.
+1. Simple wrappers to calculate common metrics found in the literature.
     -   The **spectral curve** -- Loiselle et al. (2009).
     -   The **slope ratio (Sr)** -- Helms et al. (2008).
     -   The **spectral slope (S)** -- Jerlov (1968).